astroartics/Msc_Project_2025/Next_target.md

 <img height=200 src="https://github.com/user-attachments/assets/a57c1548-0157-4edd-afd5-e1f0ef83ff22">

 ### Yet to do :
-- Understanding the send, receive, broadcast and barrier functions of OpenMPI.<br/>
 - Reading about the NVIDIA course.<br/>
 - Coming up with a rough solution for making sure if the ZMP can be solved even if the matrix is sized down using an anti-offset</br>
 - Getting the determinants of consecutive 2x2 minors and if the determinant is 0, then storing the minor in a file.<br/>